Todd Blanchfield

 Todd Blanchfield (born 7 November 1991) is an Australian professional basketball player for the Illawarra Hawks of the National Basketball League (NBL).
-He is also contracted with the Illawarra Hawks NBL1 team of the NBL1 East.
 He began his NBL career in 2009 with the Townsville Crocodiles, where he played six seasons.
 Between 2015 and 2023, he played for Melbourne United (2015–17), Sydney Kings (2017–18), Illawarra Hawks (2018–20) and Perth Wildcats (2020–23).
 He joined the Illawarra Hawks in 2023 for a second stint and helped the team win the NBL championship in 2025.

 In 2017, Blanchfield won a gold medal with Australia at the FIBA Asia Cup.

 Early life

 Born and raised in Mackay, Queensland, Blanchfield attended Mackay State High School and played for representative teams of Mackay Basketball Association.
 In January 2008, he travelled to the United States on an Australian schoolboys tour of North Carolina.